 5. They are present.

-I’ve had my fair share of mind-wandering problems, thinking about other things going on in my life during a conversation, but one method I’ve found to help is meditation.
-And I’m not the first (or last) to preach about the powers of meditation.
+If you struggle to be present, one method to try out is meditation.
+I’m not the first (or last) to preach about the powers of meditation.
 These successful people also practice meditation:

 6. They are genuinely interested in EVERYONE.

 Remember how likable people are humble?
 Well, they’re also not pretentious.

 That means they don’t hold a chip on their shoulder when dealing with someone who is “under” them.
 They are genuinely interested in what EVERYONE has to say.
 They want to hear their story.